drivera123/LDRS500/unit-2.md

 Reference

 Pooley, A \(2014\) Module 2- Daily discussion.
-Retrieved from https://courses.mytwu.ca/mod/forum/discuss.php?d=143505
+Retrieved from [https://courses.mytwu.ca/mod/forum/discuss.php?d=143505](https://courses.mytwu.ca/mod/forum/discuss.php?d=143505)

-* Read
-* Watch
-* Post / Discuss
-* Perhaps others

-Learning Activity \#1 - Read Northouse chapters 2, 3, 4, 5 and complete the surveys for each chapter for your own information.

-Tell students why you chose to include this material in the course and given them something to do Eg. While reading/watching think about these questions:

-Repeat for other Learning Activities

 ## Assessment

 Once you have completed the three assessments skills, please prepare a 150 word synthesis commenting on the overall results of these surveys.
 Do they align with your self-conception or not?
 Did you have any revelations or new information to consider?
 Did anything challenge you with respect to the results?
 Post to forum.

 The skills model describes important competencies for leaders: problem-solving skills, social judgment skills, and knowledge.
 If you were to coach Dr. Wood using this model, what competencies would you address with him?
 What changes would you suggest that he make in his leadership Prepare and post a 500 word synthesis on your recommendation.